Istanbul bans gay pride march after threats from hardline group

 Historically the gay pride parade in Istanbul - a city seen as a relative safe haven by members of the gay community from elsewhere in the Middle East, including refugees from Syria and Iraq - has been a peaceful event.

-But last year police used tear gas and water cannon to disperse participants, after organizers said they had been refused permission because it coincided with the holy month of Ramadan, as it does again this year.
+But last year police used tear gas and water cannon to disperse participants, after organisers said they had been refused permission because it coincided with the holy month of Ramadan, as it does again this year.
+(Editing by Nick Tattersall/Mark Heinrich)

-“Last year’s ban caused tens of people to be injured.
-The violence incurred is on record and has received worldwide attention,” the Pride Week Commission said in its statement.